Not available anymore: Tel mee met Taal (Count on skills) experiment subsidies

 Improve range and quality

-Various kinds of organizations can submit an application.
-All applications must be supported by a municipality.
-An independent assessment committee (assembled by the Foundational Skills Expert Centre) evaluates the applications on the basis of a number of criteria.
-These criteria are included in an assessment framework that accompanies the scheme.
+Various kinds of organizations were allowed to submit an application.
+All applications had to be supported by a municipality.
+An independent assessment committee (assembled by the Foundational Skills Expert Centre) evaluated the applications on the basis of a number of criteria.

 - After the training activities have been completed, all grant recipients submit an activities report and an evaluation, in which they reflect on the activities’ objectives and results.